rzn-example-classroom/tutorial/README.md

 	- your class's GitHub Organization
 	- your learning management system (Canvas, Moodle, Google Classroom, etc.)
 	- email
+- It is not recommended to accept assignments from your mobile device, since GitHub Classroom's interface is not fully compatible with mobile devices.

 ### Joining your classroom's GitHub Organization
 - Your primary interaction with the class will be through its GitHub Organization.